-With partnerships across New York City, Armory Off-Site expands the reach of The Armory Show with large-scale and interactive artworks in key public areas around the city—introducing international contemporary artists to a wider audience and inspiring dialogues around art.
-The program will launch in conjunction with The Armory Show on September 9, with several projects on display until December 2021.
+With partnerships across New York City, Armory Off-Site expanded the reach of The Armory Show with large-scale and interactive artworks in key public areas around the city—introducing international contemporary artists to a wider audience and inspiring dialogues around art.
+The program launched in conjunction with The Armory Show last September 9, 2021, with several projects on display through December 2021.

 1969 Gallery and The Guild of Adventure Painters welcomed the public to Astor Place to watch artists paint en plein air, view an exhibition, and interact with the Guild of Adventure Painters' team.